 - Keep your loved one engaged.
 As much as possible, include the senior in the activities other members of the family are having fun with, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Often, long-term memory remains intact even as short-term memory is decreased, and holiday traditions such as these may trigger renewed interest and enjoyment.

 - Think through gift ideas very carefully.
 For a senior with dementia, even the most harmless gift might be dangerous.
 It is best to adhere to necessities: a warm blanket, a well-liked type of food, comfortable slippers.
 If loved ones ask for specific gift ideas, the gift of respite care is one that’s always welcome!
-A professional home care agency, like Inspired Home Care, can provide gift cards for specialized Alzheimer’s disease and dementia care – providing a priceless gift for both the senior along with his or her loved ones.
+A professional home care agency, like Inspired Home Care, a top provider of dementia care in Barrington, IL and surrounding areas, can provide gift cards for specialized Alzheimer’s disease and dementia care – providing a priceless gift for both the senior along with his or her loved ones.

 For additional tips and information pertaining to making the holiday season as enjoyable as you can for those with Alzheimer’s and dementia, connect with Inspired Home Care.
 Our senior care team is highly skilled in the most compassionate, patient, and creative care techniques to help seniors with dementia stay as safe, independent, and engaged as possible.
-Call us now at 847-787-7572 to learn more about our top-rated Oak Park home care services.
+Call us now at 847-787-7572 to learn more about our top-rated dementia care in Barrington, IL and the surrounding areas.